-How to send an invoice: Simple steps to get paid faster
+How to send an invoice by email and get paid faster

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio